2003:

 1988:

-The Disney Channel Premiere Film Ollie Hopnoodle's Haven of Bliss debuts.
-Based on a Jean Shepherd short story, the movie follows the same family from A Christmas Story on their annual vacation to Ollie Hopnoodle's Haven of Bliss, a set of cabins by a lake in Michigan.
+The Disney Channel Premiere Film Ollie Hopnoodle's Haven of Bliss (co-produced by Disney and PBS) debuts.
+Based on Jean Shepherd's 1968 short story, the movie follows the same Parker family from A Christmas Story on their annual vacation to Ollie Hopnoodle's Haven of Bliss, a set of cabins by a lake in Michigan.
+The film features a very young Jerry O'Connell as 14-year-old Ralph Parker.

 2004: